NEED-BASED FINANCIAL AID

 - Policies vary by institution as to how they process outside scholarships, some may decrease loans, institutional grants, etc.

 - Continue the scholarship search process while you are in college.
-Check out online search engines, the financial aid at your college and the department with your major.
+Check out online search engines, financial aid at your college, and the department with your major.

 - Create a spreadsheet of possible scholarships that match your criteria.
 Include name, deadline, requirements, website, etc. Sort in deadline order and stay on top of it!

 (search by state, city, ethnicity, gender, future career interest, disability or hardship, medical condition, etc):

 - Associations related to major(s) or interest areas, e.g. Society of Women Engineers

 - Local civic organizations (check with relatives on organizations likes Elks, DAR)